Canada Rallies Against Russian aggression As New US Tone Splits G7 - UrduPoint

 Before the full talks, Canadian Foreign Minister Melanie Joly sat down with Secretary of State Marco Rubio, the highest-level US official to visit since the inauguration of Trump who has taunted the United States' northern neighbor as the "51st state."

 Canada put its maple-leaf flag next to the US stars and Stripes in a meeting room where Joly and Rubio exchanged French-style pecks on the cheek and shook hands.
-They did not respond to questions.
+They did not respond to questions and issued no statements.

 Joly, opening the formal session of the G7, said she hoped to find ways to "continue to support Ukraine in the face of Russia's illegal aggression."